Braunwald in Winter offers skiing, hiking, toboggan runs, ice climbing, and more winter fun options for both young and old.

 For more than 100 years, the car-free family village of Braunwald was only accessible with the funicular.
 In fact, in 1907, the entire journey took 20 minutes from the valley up to the mountain village.
 Nowadays, the ride going from Linthal to Braunwald 607 meters higher takes only roughly 6 to 7 minutes.

-- The first option, riding the cable car from Hüttenberg to Grotzenbüel area, will lead to amazing views of Glarus border mountains Hausstock, Bifertenstock, Tödi, and Orstock.
+- The first option, riding the cable car from Hüttenberg to the Grotzenbüel area, will lead to amazing views of the Glarus border mountains Hausstock, Bifertenstock, Tödi, and Orstock.
 This ride takes guests 1,116 meters long and 259 meters high in four minutes

 - The second option to take the combination cableway includes alternating 4-person gondolas and 2-person chairlifts from Burstberg to Gumen (1,901 meters).
 This ride encompasses two kilometers with over 590 meters in height ascent.
 The combination cable ride takes roughly eight minutes from Braunwald to Gumen.